CHP investigates imported case of measles infection

 - Clean used toys and furniture properly; and

-- Persons with measles should be kept out of school till four days from the appearance of rash to prevent spread of the infection to non-immune persons in school.
+- Persons with measles should be kept out of school till four days from the appearance of a rash to prevent the spread of the infection to non-immune persons in school.

 For more information on measles, the public may call the 24-hour health education hotline 2833 0111 or visit the CHP's measles thematic page.
-For outbreak news of measles outside Hong Kong or the latest travel health advice, please visit the website of DH's Travel Health Service.
+For news of measles outbreaks outside Hong Kong, please visit the website of the DH's Travel Health Service.